BenJilks/Unbracify/README.md

 # Unbracify
 Do you love python's whitespace block formatting?
 Do you wish every other language also used it?
 No?
-Then this project isn't for you.
+I made it anyway.

 Unbracify is a source-to-source compiler, that allows you to bring python style blocks anywhere.